-If you're a beginner, you might be a little taken aback by the multitude of features offered.
-I think the plugin will be more suited to advanced users, with more technical profiles, who will appreciate some advanced options.
+If you're a beginner, you might be a little confused by the multitude of features available.
+I think the plugin will be more adapted to experienced and technical profiles who will appreciate some advanced options.

-In addition, the handling is a little longer than with other plugins.
-We would have especially appreciated less blah-blah to be redirected directly to what interests us: the automatic backup's setup.
+In addition, the learning curve is a little longer than with other plugins.

-With over 1 million active installations (and nearly 15 million downloads!), Duplicator is one of the most famous WordPress plugins in the official WordPress directory.
+With over 1 million active installations (and more than 20 million downloads!), Duplicator is one of the most famous WordPress plugins in the official WordPress directory.

 While its primary function allows you to perform migrations by duplicating/cloning sites, it is also possible to use it to create backups, as is also offered by All-in-One WP Migration, one of its “competitors”.